arduino/help-center-content/content/Hardware/Generic/What-power-supply-can-I-use-with-my-Arduino-board.md

 There are different ways to power your Arduino board.
 The most common way is through the USB connector available on every board, but there are a few other possibilities to power your board.
 If you like to know more about this, the different ways to supply power to your board are listed below:

-> **Note**: Depending on the model, Arduino boards might require different input voltages.
-To prevent your board from burning, check its technical specifications and use a power supply that provides the required voltage.
+> **Note**: Incorrect input voltage can damage your board.
+Never connect an external power supply before checking the input voltage limits.
+Look for technical specifications in [Arduino Docs](https://docs.arduino.cc/).

 ## USB